Palestinian Authority: Payments to Palestinian prisoners in Israeli prisons

 In February 2011, The Jerusalem Post revealed that the PA was paying monthly salaries to members of Hamas who are in Israeli prisons.

-In March 2009, an extra 800 shekels ($190) was added to the stipends given to Palestinians affiliated with PLO factions in Israeli prisons, as confirmed by the head of Palestinian Prisoner Society in Nablus Ra'ed Amer.
-Each PLO-affiliated prisoner receives 1,000 shekels ($238) per month, an extra 300 shekels ($71) if they are married, and an extra 50 shekels ($12) for each child.
+In March 2009, an extra 800 shekels (US$190) was added to the stipends given to Palestinians affiliated with PLO factions in Israeli prisons, as confirmed by the head of Palestinian Prisoner Society in Nablus Ra'ed Amer.
+Each PLO-affiliated prisoner receives 1,000 shekels (US$238) per month, an extra 300 shekels (US$71) if they are married, and an extra 50 shekels (US$12) for each child.

-In 2016 the United Kingdom had a domestic debate about how its aid to the PA ended up funding prisoners incarcerated in Israel.
+In 2016, the United Kingdom had a domestic debate about how its aid to the PA ended up funding prisoners incarcerated in Israel.
 In October 2016 a sum of £25 million, constituting a third of its aid payments, was withheld pending the results of an investigation.

-2007 James G. Lindsay report

-James G. Lindsay, a former UNRWA general-counsel and fellow researcher for The Washington Institute for Near East Policy, published a report regarding the use of international aid in the Palestinian Authority.
-Lindsay argued that internationally funded construction projects in the West Bank should try to minimize foreign labor and maximize the participation of Palestinian workers and management to ensure economic expansion through salaries, job training, and improved infrastructure.
-Lindsay stated that some financial control should stay in international hands to avoid "nepotism or corruption".

-Lindsay has also argued that in any peace settlement acceptable to Israel "there will be few, if any, Palestinian refugees returning to Israel proper".